takinachan/DSA/Contributing.md

 4. Commit changes and push the new branch.
 6. Open and submit a PR.

-If this is your fisrt PR and need direction, read more below.
+If this is your first PR and need direction, read more below.

 ### Contributor's Guide